CIS565-Fall-2022/Project5-Vulkan-Grass-Rendering/README.md

 - Gravity: Gravitational force from the ground
 - Wind: Force applied by wind and air
 - Result Validation (to clamp the recalculated blade shape's length and position)
+- **Note that the paper also specifies Collision force, but we don't take that into account here**

 ![](img/diGrass2.gif)